DISHDevEx/napp/README.md

-# NAPP - Network as APP
+# NAPP - Network as an APP

 ## Flux CD

 ### Introduction to Flux
+Flux is a Continuous Delivery tool for keeping Kubernetes clusters in sync with sources of configuration (like Git repositories), and automating updates to configuration when there are new configurations to reconcile.

 For further reading on Flux CD, reference the [Flux Documentation](https://fluxcd.io/flux/).

 ### Getting Started with Flux
 #### Install Flux CLI on your Local Machine